S&P 500 closes out dismal year with worst loss since 2008

 The Dow Jones Industrial Average, meanwhile, posted an 8.8% loss for 2022.

-Stocks struggled all year as inflation put increasing pressure on consumers and raised concerns about economies slipping into recession.
-Central banks raised interest rates to fight high prices.
-The Federal Reserve's aggressive rate hikes remain a major focus for investors as the central bank walks a thin line between raising rates enough to cool inflation, but not so much that they stall the U.S. economy into a recession.
+Stocks struggled all year as inflation put pressure on consumers and raised concerns about economies slipping into recession.
+The Federal Reserve remains a major focus for investors as the central bank walks a thin line between raising interest rates enough to cool inflation but not so much that it causes a recession.

 People are also reading…